 The Children’s Trust Fund Alliance partners with parents to share and promote their voices through publications and other resources.
-An Alliance series – “What Parents Say About…” – focuses on timely and important topics from the perspective of parents.
+For example, the “What Parents Say About…” series focuses on timely and important topics from the perspective of parents.
 Other resources further demonstrate how parents impact policy.

 Parents Impact Policy

 The Family First Prevention Services Act was passed by Congress in February 2018.
 This groundbreaking legislation changes the way child welfare systems can support families and provides new resources for prevention of foster care.
 The Alliance and our parent partners are working hard to educate policymakers charged with implementing this new legislation.

 See additional information about FFPSA, including both a short and detailed summary of the legislation, an implementation timeline and the law language.
 Check out the resources below:

 - Family First Prevention Services Act Overview – BPNN April 5, 2018 Webinar

 - Deep Dive into the Family First Prevention Services Act – BPNN April 23, 2018 Webinar